MozaikAgency/wp-theme-starter/README.md

 	   Something like this:

 			wp_enqueue_script( 'main', "$theme_dir/assets/js/main.js", array( 'jquery' ), null, true );

+	1. In the `./gulp/config/scripts.js` file add this line to the top of the file to expose webpack within this file:

+			var webpack = require('webpack');

 	1. Declare jQuery as an external dependency in webpack.
 Add the following to `./gulp/config/scripts.js` in the webpack section of the config: